ali5ter/k8s-notes/minikube/2-test-deployment.md

 ```shell
 kubectl apply -f /tmp/hello-minikube.yaml
 ```
-3. Check to see if the pod that contains to deployed sample app is running and accesible via the service
+3. Check to see if the pod that contains the deployed sample app is running and accesible via the service
 ```shell
 $ kubectl get services hello-minikube